Before the

 Kristen Lambert

-Kristen is the founder of InnerWeave, a new concept where creativity, mindfulness, and movement are woven together to support wellbeing.
+Kristen is the founder of InnerWeave, a new concept where creativity, mindfulness, and movement connect.

-With more than a decade of experience leading knitting workshops, wellness gatherings and community programs, Kristen has guided thousands of people to slow down to reconnect and discover the joy of making.
+With over a decade leading knitting workshops, wellness gatherings and community programs, Kristen has guided thousands of people to slow down to reconnect and discover the joy of making.

-Through the Woodstock Winter Retreat, she’ll bring her expertise as both a knitwear designer and educator, alongside her passion for mindfulness and intentional living to guide participants through creative workshops, movement practices, and reflective sessions designed to reset the nervous system and nurture both body and mind.
+Through the Woodstock Winter Retreat, she’ll bring knitwear design expertise, alongside her passion for mindfulness and intentional living to guide participants through creative workshops, movement practices, and reflective sessions designed to reset the nervous system and nurture both body and mind.

 Her thoughtful, heart-centered approach creates a safe and inspiring space for participants to arrive as they are and leave feeling grounded, restored, and renewed.